OWF/owf2013/pages/en/partners/index.md

 <a name="palamida"><a href="http://www.palamida.com/" target="_blank"><img src="/static/pictures/page sponsor et organisateurs/palamida_logo.jpg" width="400" alt="palamida"></a></a>

+Palamida delivers software and services for open source compliance that provide unique visibility into what makes up a software development project, enabling you to effectively manage and secure your use of Open Source and other third-party code.

+We enable organizations to use and reuse code from many sources - and do so while reducing the risk of license violations, software vulnerabilities and export control violations.
+Our patented code search technology scans source and binary materials and produces an inventory of software components used – a software bill of materials – and flags issues that are exceptions to your policy.

 <a name="stackoverlfow"><a href="http://careers.stackoverflow.com/" target="_blank"><img src="/static/pictures/page sponsor et organisateurs/stackoverflow careers20-logo.png" width="400" alt="stackoverflow"></a></a>

 In 2008, Joel Spolsky and Jeff Atwood created a site called **Stack Overﬂow** and brought together millions of computer